Transformations of Data Example 1 illustrated the use of two-way ... | Channels for Pearson+

 1

-Understand the concept of two-way ANOVA: Two-way ANOVA is used to analyze the effect of two independent variables on a dependent variable, as well as their interaction.
-It assumes that the data is normally distributed and that variances are equal across groups.
+Understand the context of the problem: Two-way ANOVA (Analysis of Variance) is used to analyze the effects of two independent variables on a dependent variable.
+The question asks how multiplying each sample value by the same nonzero constant affects the results.

-Recall the property of adding a constant to all data points: Adding a constant to all values in a dataset shifts the mean of the dataset by that constant but does not affect the variance or the relative differences between data points.
+Recall the key property of ANOVA: The F-statistic in ANOVA is based on the ratio of variances (mean square between groups divided by mean square within groups).
+Variance is proportional to the square of the data values, so scaling the data by a constant affects the variances.

-Analyze the effect on the two-way ANOVA results: Since the F-statistic in ANOVA is based on the ratio of variances (between-group variance to within-group variance), adding a constant to all sample values does not change the variances.
-Therefore, the F-statistic and p-values remain unaffected.
+Analyze the effect of multiplying by a constant: If each sample value is multiplied by a constant \( c \), the variance of the data is scaled by \( c^2 \).
+This means both the numerator (between-group variance) and denominator (within-group variance) of the F-statistic are scaled by \( c^2 \).

 Verified video answer for a similar problem: